 Checkpoint opening and closing times, listed on the route sheet, are strictly enforced.
 Typically, only checkpoints #2 and #3 present a problem for slower riders, as the route is front-loaded with climbing.
 If you miss either CP #2 or CP #3, you’ll be asked to turn around and ride back to Bishop on Highway 395.
 No exceptions.

 17 hours unless you choose Tourist rather than Timed.
-Course closes at 10:00pm.
+Based on the 5am start time, course closes at 10pm.

 Twilight, Sunrise, and Sunset: